Witiko/doctoral-thesis/main.md

 #### Experiments

-In 2021, we produced the fastText constrained positional model, which models the parts of the meaning that are dependent on the narrow context of a paragraph as well as the parts of the meaning that are fixed or dependent on the broader context. [@novotny2021when, Section 2.2.4] We achieved this by
+In 2021, we developed the fastText constrained positional model, which models the parts of the meaning that are dependent on the narrow context of a paragraph as well as the parts of the meaning that are fixed or dependent on the broader context. [@novotny2021when, Section 2.2.4] We achieved this by